itseez3d/metaperson/docs/business-integration/js_api.md

 These messages can be sent only once right after MetaPerson Creator was loaded.

 * [**Authentication parameters**](#authentication-parameters) - in this message, you should specify your developer credentials.
 This ensures that your website or application is authorized to access the creator.
-If you provide incorrect CLIENT_ID or CLIENT_SECRET, export functionality will be unavailable.
+If you provide an incorrect CLIENT_ID or CLIENT_SECRET, export functionality will be unavailable.
 So please check these values.
 Go to [developer credentials](getting_started#developer-credentials) to get more info.

 * [**Export Parameters**](#export-parameters) - in this message, you can configure export parameters for your avatar.
-You can specify the format of the exported file (such as GLB, GLTF, or FBX), the level of detail for the exported mesh, the resolution of textures and the format.
+You can specify the format of the exported file (such as GLB, GLTF, or FBX), the level of detail for the exported mesh, the resolution of textures, and the format.

 * [**UI Parameters**](#ui-parameters) - in this message, you can configure some parts of the UI of MetaPerson Creator.
 E.g. hide some buttons or rename text for them.